laravel-ready/laravel-starter-next/resources/docs/dev/get-started/containers.md

 > {info} Default docker-compose files: `./docker-compose.yml`, `./docker-compose-dev.yml`

 Some changes are not affected by docker-compose files.
-For example, when you change the database user or password, `.env` changes won't affect the containers.
+For example, when you change the database user/password or install/remove new PHP extension, `.env` or `Dockerfile` changes won't affect the containers.
 You need to rebuild the containers to apply the changes with `--build` flag.

 Dev: